xStarbound/xStarbound/doc/lua/lua.md

 ## About Pluto

 For documentation regarding Pluto, see the [Pluto documentation site](https://pluto-lang.org/docs/Introduction).
+Note that xStarbound's Pluto (as of v0.13.0) entirely deprecates and removes the `try`, `catch`, `pluto_try` and `pluto_catch` keywords, so it is safe to use these as variable or function names on xStarbound again.

 Note that compatibility mode, where all the new Pluto operators are prefixed with `pluto_`, is enabled by default — for script compatibility reasons, obviously!

-## Deviations from standard Lua 5.4 / Pluto
+## Deviations from standard Lua 5.5 / Pluto

-The following base Lua callbacks and global variables differ from the standard Lua 5.4 / Pluto equivalents on xStarbound and stock Starbound:
+The following base Lua library functions, syntax rules, and global variables differ from the standard Lua 5.5 / Pluto equivalents on xStarbound and stock Starbound:

+#### `global`

+This Lua 5.5 keyword is currently disabled on xStarbound for mod compatibility reasons.

+#### Loop control variables

+Lua 5.5 makes loop control variables — e.g., the `k` in `for k, v in pairs(table)` and the `i` in `for i = 1, 10, 1`, but _not_ the `v` in Pluto's `for table as v` — read-only (equivalent to a `<const>` declaration).
+This change is reverted on xStarbound to restore the Lua 5.1-5.4 behaviour (which adds an implicit `local k = k` or `local i = i`, respectively, before the first assignment or modification) for mod compatibility reasons.

 #### Pluto libraries